SAMMiCA/UDA_ChangeSIM/README.md

 # Change Detection in 3D Reconstruction Map and the current view
-This repository is the official implementation of SAMMiCA scenario 1 3D Change Detection.
+This repository is the official implementation of SAMMiCA scenario Unsupervised Domain Adaptation for Tunnel (ChangeSIM dataset).

 ## Requirements